Aar7/se_project_aroundtheus/README.md

 _Major_

-1. Cleaned up duplicate code in media queries
-2. Ensured font and design stylings were up to specifications
-3. Ensured that layout specifications were met
-4. Created a video overviewing the project and demonstrating its functions

-5. Added script.js
+1. Added responsive modal for edit feature.
+JS not implemented.

 _Minor_

+¯\\\_(๑❛ᴗ❛๑)\_/¯

+---

+**_Change History_**

+> `03-21-2024`

+_Major_

+- Cleaned up duplicate code in media queries
+- Ensured font and design stylings were up to specifications
+- Ensured that layout specifications were met
+- Created a video overviewing the project and demonstrating its functions
+- Added script.js

+_Minor_

-1. Reset default margins for the card headings.
+- Reset default margins for the card headings.

+> `03-24-2024`

+_Major_

+- Added responsive modal for edit feature.
+JS not implemented.